 In the UK we have a regulatory body, the Human Fertilisation and Embryology Authority that provides enormous amounts of information about each and every UK fertility clinic.
 Read the information about the clinics that are accessible to you or carry out the particular treatment that you require (you can search on different criteria on the HFEA website www.hfea.gov.uk).
 You will find that success rates are pretty similar for most clinics and what might mean most to you is how easy it is for you to get to the clinic (you will probably be going there a lot), how efficient they are (do you get fast responses to emails or ‘phone messages) and how you feel they treat you as a person.
 You can tell quite a lot from an initial ‘phone call and even more by visiting in person.
 Behave like a very friendly and courteous assertive consumer and ask all the questions you need to.
 They are providing a service you are paying for at a very vulnerable time of your life.

-Some lesbian couples prefer the idea of using a known donor, someone from their friendship group or possibly the brother of the woman who will not be carrying the baby.
+Some same-sex couples prefer the idea of using a known donor, someone from their friendship group or possibly the brother of the woman who will not be carrying the baby who will not be carrying the baby, for example in a lesbian couple.
 If you are considering this way of conceiving it is VERY important that you spend a considerable amount of time talking with your potential donor about the expectations that each of you has for the future and that you draw up an agreement between you.
 This will be taken into account, although it will not be binding, should a dispute end up in court.
 Seeking legal guidance and counselling is sensible and can help facilitate arrangements that will benefit everyone.
 See below for further information about known donors.

 What can help when choosing a clinic is –